microsoft/azure_arc/azure_arc_servers_jumpstart/docs/aws_scale_ansible.md

 # Scaled Onboarding AWS EC2 instances to Azure Arc using Ansible

-The following README will guide you on how to automatically onboard servers to Azure Arc by using [Ansible](https://www.ansible.com/).
+The following README will guide you on how to automatically perform scaled onboarding of AWS EC2 instances to Azure Arc by using [Ansible](https://www.ansible.com/).

 This guide assumes that you have a basic understanding of Ansible.
 A basic Ansible playbook and configuration is provided that uses the [amazon.aws.aws_ec2](https://docs.ansible.com/ansible/latest/collections/amazon/aws/aws_ec2_inventory.html) plugin for dynamic loading of EC2 server inventory.

 This guide can be used even if you do not already have an existing Ansible test environment.
 The guide includes a Terraform plan that will create a sample AWS EC2 server inventory comprised of four (4) Windows Server 2019 servers and four (4) Ubuntu servers along with a basic CentOS 7 Ansible control server with a simple configuration.